jasongrimesdotcom/Seattle-DevOps-Meetup/sponsor_info.md

 One food, one beverage, and one venue sponsorship is available each meeting.

-DevOps DC does not share contact information of our attendees with our sponsors.
+Seattle DevOps does not share contact information of our attendees with our sponsors.
 However, sponsors are more than welcome to ask meeting attendees to share their information.

-Please [complete our sponsor details form](https://goo.gl/forms/gM855liUoZAw4q8X2) or contact the organizers at [meetup@devopsdaysdc.org](mailto:meetup@devopsdaysdc.org) to arrange your sponsorship of DevOps DC!
+Please [complete our sponsor details form](https://goo.gl/forms/gM855liUoZAw4q8X2) or contact the organizers at [SeattleDevOpsMeetup@domainname.com](mailto:SeattleDevOpsMeetup@domainname.com) to arrange your sponsorship of Seattle DevOps Monthly!

 ## Diversity/Inclusion Statement

-DevOpsDC is committed to improving diversity and inclusion within our profession.
+Seattle DevOps Monthly Meetup is committed to improving diversity and inclusion within our profession.
 Sponsors will include on their slide a diversity/inclusion statement of their choice.
 See the Sample Slides below

 Suggestions:
 - woman or minority ownership